Products Technologies Demo Docs Blog Support Company

 Learn More

-This article shows how to implement a document redlining and approval workflow using TX Text Control .NET Server for ASP.NET and ASP.NET Core.
+This article shows how to implement a document redlining and approval workflow using TX Text Control .NET Server and ASP.NET Core.
 The document editor can be used to track changes and to accept or reject changes.

 Document Redlining and Approval Workflows